+[Chapter Nineteen: 1487—Leonardo in the East]

 G. Blakemore Evans does take issue with Donald Foster's solution (that the "W.H." is a misprint), and makes much of that one exception (from Samuel Daniel's Delia), even though Foster made it quite clear that the normal usage is being consciously reversed by claiming that the inspirer rather than Daniel himself was the real author.

 In both of these instances, Samuel Daniel appears exhibiting similarities to the language of the plays or to that of the Sonnets and their dedication.
 Is this some bizarre coincidence?
 These are not the only "coincidences."

 Michael Prescott writes,

-The satirical play Return to Parnassus [performed at St. John's College between 1597 and 1603] has a character quote lines from Romeo and Juliet as his own, prompting another character to quip, "Romeo and Juliet: o monstrous theft!
+The satirical play Return [from] Parnassus [performed at St. John's College between 1597 and 1603] has a character quote lines from Romeo and Juliet as his own, prompting another character to quip, "Romeo and Juliet: o monstrous theft!
 I think he will run through a whole book of Samuel Daniel’s."

-Someone clearly knew who "Shakespeare" really was, and we begin to suspect why no-one noticed when the grain dealer and part owner of the Globe Theater died in 1616.
+The conventional explanation of this line is that Daniel was being accused of borrowing from "Shakespeare."
+If the current author is correct, the author of the Parnassus plays clearly knew who "Shakespeare" really was, and we begin to suspect why no-one noticed when the grain dealer and part owner of the Globe Theater died in 1616.
 It must have been an open secret that he had written neither the plays nor the sonnets.

 In her attempt to show that Mary Sidney, the Countess of Pembroke, wrote the plays of "Shakespeare," among many works by many authors, Robin P. Williams (2006) lists the following from the pen of Daniel as sources of the plays: